 - Argument: “I don’t trust my doctor (or my pharmacist).”

 Our advice: It can be difficult to find a family doctor, but finding a pharmacist is easy enough!
 A professional relationship based on trust is crucial when it comes to following instructions relating to medication.
-Choose a pharmacist that instills confidence and consult him/her often!
+Choose a pharmacist that instills confidence and consult them often!